-Amazon Cognito is a cloud based service that offers authentication, authorization and user management for applications.
-Application users can sign in using traditional user name - password combo, Multi factor authentication or by using third party services like Google, Facebook etc.
+Amazon Cognito is a cloud-based service that offers authentication, authorization and user management for applications.
+Application users can sign in using traditional user name - password combo, Multi-factor authentication, or using third-party services like Google, Facebook, etc.

 AWS provides various APIs to programmatically access it.
-Java application development being a widely used language, they have provided a Java SDK for developers.
-AWS has a good API documentation for this as well.
-In this post, we will see how a simple user authentication can be done with Cognito in an application using Java.
+Java application development is a widely used language, they have provided a Java SDK for developers.
+AWS has good API documentation for this as well.
+In this post, we will see how simple user authentication can be done with Cognito in an application using Java.

 Typical authentication steps involve:

 - Configure a user pool in Cognito.
-A user pool is a directory of all users whom can be authenticated using Cognito.
+A user pool is a directory of all users who can be authenticated using Cognito.

-- Add a user to the pool.
-We can either create user using the AWS Console or using AWS Java SDK API.
+- • Add a user to the pool.
+We can either create users using the AWS Console or using AWS Java SDK API.